 The second part of the transaction is the escritura de compra e venda, or final deed, and this is the point at which the property ownership is transferred to the buyer.
 As with the promissory contract, it is signed in front of the notary (notario).
 The final contract is then sent to the Land Registry.

 The biggest cost is property transfer tax (IMT), paid on properties over €92,407 on a sliding scale from 2-8 per cent.
+There is a Stamp Duty that is a fixed rate of 0.8 per cent.
 Notary, admin and registration fees are 1.5-2.5 per cent, and legal fees 1-2 per cent, of the purchase price.
 The seller pays the estate agency fees.

 You'll also need to find the most cost-effective, safe and easy way to move your money to Portugal to complete your purchase.
 Bank charges and fluctuating exchange rates can both have an impact on your overall cost - but you can save up to 4% of the cost by working with a specialist currency firm.
 They can help you achieve currency exchange rates better than the banks, and reduce the risk of your international payments increasing.